 This place is about small meals done well, with as much homemade or from trusted, local suppliers as possible.
-The welcome afternoon tea includes Graham’s mini scones and cakes (chocolate brownies and lemon tarts on our visit), as well as his homemade sausage-meat sandwiches.
+The welcome afternoon tea includes Graham’s mini scones and cakes (chocolate brownies and lemon tarts on our visit), as well as his homemade sausage-meat rolls.

-Breakfast is deliciously unconventional, with options including sweet lassi, homemade granola, and a choice of toppings for porridge (the poached apricots and pistachios was heavenly).
+Breakfast is deliciously unconventional, with options including sweet lassi, homemade granola, and a choice of toppings for porridge (the poached apricots and pistachios were heavenly).
 All this is followed by a smorgasbord of cooked items - everything from wild boar bacon, and venison and damson sausage, to vegan black pudding and homemade baked beans.
 Plus eggs from their hens.

 - Children's meals